shivajiva101/sauth/README.md

 # sauth

 An alternative auth handler for minetest using SQLite.
+Capable of handling large player databases whilst reducing the associated lag of having thousands of auth entries sat in memory.
+Only the players logged in are held in memory to act as cache, resulting in an increased playability experience.

 Requires: